mqsaud/milestone-three/README.md

 As a new user, I want to achieve the following goals.
 a- I want to be able to view all shared recipes.
 b- I want to be able to register on the website.
 c- I want to be able to share/upload my recipes.
-d- I want to be able to edit/delete my recipes.
 ### Returning User Goals:
-a- As a returning user, I want to be able to edit/update my recipes posted on the website.
+a- As a returning user, I want to be able to log in and log out.
-b- As a returning user, I want to be able to delete my recipes posted on the website.
+b- As a returning user, I want to be able to edit ot delete my recipes posted on the website.
 ### Site Owner User Goals:
 a- As the site owner, I want to share the recipes uploaded on this website.
 b- As the site owner, I want to attract the audience with the nice and attractive design of the website.